-What we appreciate most about shopping options in Las Vegas is that many are much more than a simple retail establishment, rather, they are tourist attractions in and of themselves.
+What I appreciate most about shopping malls in Las Vegas is that most are much more than simple retail establishments, rather, they’re tourist attractions in and of themselves.

-For those of you looking to soothe their gambling losses with some retail therapy in Vegas, we thought it would be helpful to detail your shopping options in Las Vegas, both high end, and not.
+For those of you looking to soothe your gambling losses with some retail therapy, I thought it would be helpful to detail your shopping options in Las Vegas, both high-end and not.

 Shopping Malls on the Las Vegas Strip

 Among my favorite things to see at Wynn and Encore are the resort’s high-end shops, and I’m not a shopping person.